burkhart77/Coursera-Get-Clean-Project/readme.md

 TIDY DATA STEPS
 Activities to tidy the data set are as follows:
+Use the Clean Data Set obtained above.
+Averages are calculated for each feature in the clean data set.

 VARIABLE DESCRIPTIONS
 Subject and activity column variables were created in the tidy data set.
 In addition the following